cwwang1979/Deep-Learning-Can-Predict-Bevacizumab-Therapeutic-E-ect-and-Microsatellite-Instability-Directly-from/README.md

 After running in a terminal, the result will be display on the terminal window, record the model name and Copy it to the folder 'inference/Model'.

-#### 6. Patch Selection testing part
+#### 6. Patch Selection for inference
-After done the training part use the 'Patch_selection' to choose the inference patch.
+Utilize the 'Patch_selection' file to choose the tiles for inference.

 Then in a terminal run:
 ```